 Death of an Unbeliever

-At physical death, the unbeliever (those who reject God) enter immediately into eternal conscious separation from the Lord.
-The unbelievers will later be resurrected, experience their final judgement and be sentenced to condemnation.
+At physical death, the unbeliever (those who have rejected God) enter immediately into conscious separation from the Lord.
+The unbelievers will later be resurrected, experience their final judgement and be sentenced to condemnation. and destruction.

 Luke 16:19-31.
 Revelation 20:11-15

-Jesus Christ will come again to the earth, personally, visibly and in his resurrection body to establish His Kingdom.
-The dead in Christ, as well as those who here alive on earth will at some point will be resurrected with their bodies to be with the Lord.
+Jesus Christ will come again to the earth, personally, visibly and in his physical resurrection body to establish His full Kingdom on the earth.
+The dead in Christ, as well as those who are here and alive on the earth at this time, will rise up in the 1st resurrection with glorified bodies and will forever be with the Lord.

 Matthew 24:30-31; 25:31-46; John 14:1-3; Acts 1:11; 1 Corinthians 15:51-54; 1 Thessalonians 4:16-17; 1 John 3:2; Revelation 19:11-21:4

-The Lord Jesus commanded all believers to proclaim the Good News throughout the whole world and to teach men of every nation, and making disciples.
+The Lord Jesus commanded all believers to proclaim the Good News throughout the whole world and to teach men of every nation, while making disciples.

 Matthew 28:18-20; Acts 1:8